isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 plagioclase and lesser amounts of alkali feldspar with minor hornblende and biotite.
 Includes rocks defined modally in QAPF field 4.
+- Phaneritic crystalline rock consisting essentially of quartz, sodic plagioclase and lesser amounts of alkali feldspar with minor hornblende and biotite.
+Includes rocks defined modally in QAPF field 4.

 - **Source:**
 LeMaitre et al. 2002